KING FOOTBALL - ENTHUSIASTIC MEETING AT GRIFFITH

 D. & W. McAliece, C. Lodding, J. Thompson, G. Robertson, Willard DeMamiel, O. DeMamiel, E. Elliott, Walter DeMamiel

 Match report: The second semi-final of the M.I.A. competition was decided on Sunday last, on the Leeton Football Oval, before an attendance, of between 600 and 700 people.
 As the final scores indicate, the teams were evenly matched and the game was kept closed, there being very little open and spectacular play.
 Yanco lost the game through keeping too many men on the ball and playing one another for the ball instead of players shepherding their opponents off the ball and allowing one to play the ball.
 Yanco also gave away a number of free kicks, mostly for tripping.
-These trips may have been accidental and no doubt caused through crowding on the ball, still an accidental trip earns a free kick.
-Yanco players were superior individually, but the Whitton men kept their places and when ever the opportunity came they had a clear run through, which gave them the advantage.
+These trips may have been accidental, and no doubt caused through crowding on the ball, still an accidental trip earns a free kick.
+Yanco players were superior individually, but the Whitton men kept their places and whenever the opportunity came, they had a clear run through, which gave them the advantage.
 The weather was fine and the ground dry and hard.
-Yanco being the minor premiers, yet have another chance to win the 1926 competition having to challenge the winner of the final.
+Yanco being the minor premiers yet have another chance to win the 1926 competition having to challenge the winner of the final.

 MIAFL Competition Final - Sunday September 5, 1926 at Nursery Paddock, Leeton